blw-ofag-ufag/plant-protection/README.md

 ORDER BY ?class
 ```

-## Federated query: Get all taxon names, ranks and authors from Wikidata
+## Federated query: Get all taxon names + authors for pests that belong to the order of *Lepidoptera*

 ```rq
 PREFIX rdfs: <http://www.w3.org/2000/01/rdf-schema#>